WordPress WooCommerce Tutorial: Step-by-Step Guide

 WooCommerce Product Table

-Furthermore, there are many plugins designed to augment WooCommerce functionality in various ways, such as the Ninja Tables For WooCommerce plugin.
-With such a vast array of options available, it is likely that you can modify any aspect of your WooCommerce store by identifying the right tool.
+Furthermore, many plugins, such as the Ninja Tables For WooCommerce plugin, are designed to augment WooCommerce functionality in various ways.
+With such a wide array of options available, you can likely modify any aspect of your WooCommerce store by identifying the right tool.

 Wrap-Up